Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Research Design

 For this study, we defined a set of data extraction items to systematically collect and synthesize relevant information from the selected primary studies.
 These data items (see Table~\ref{tab:data_items}) were designed to capture both general bibliographic information and specific content relevant to quantum software architecture patterns and strategies.

-\textbf{Step 1 - Data Extraction Process}: The data extraction process was conducted in two phases.
-Initially, a pilot extraction was performed by the first author on a subset of ten studies to assess the clarity and applicability of the predefined data items.
+\textbf{Step 1 - Data Extraction Process for Primary Studies}: The data extraction process was conducted in two phases.
+Initially, a pilot extraction was performed by the first author on a subset of ten studies to assess the clarity and applicability of the predefined inclusion and exclusion criteria (see Table \ref{Tab:InclusionExclusionCriteriaStudy}).
 Based on the feedback and discussions among the first four authors, minor refinements were made to the extraction framework to improve consistency and remove ambiguities.
 Following this, the formal extraction process was conducted, with the first four authors equally distributing the selected studies among themselves based on their research expertise and interests.
-To reduce potential bias and ensure reliability, extracted data were reviewed collaboratively through regular meetings among the first four authors, where any discrepancies were discussed and resolved through a negotiated agreement approach \cite{campbell2013coding}.
+To ensure reliability and reduce bias, the extracted data were reviewed collaboratively by the first four authors, with discrepancies resolved through a negotiated agreement approach \cite{campbell2013coding}.
 All extracted data were systematically recorded in Excel sheets to support traceability and further analysis.

-\textbf{Step 2 - Data Analysis Process}: After data extraction, we conducted both descriptive and thematic analysis of the collected data.
+\textbf{Step 2 - Data Analysis Process for Primary Studies}: After data extraction, we conducted both descriptive and thematic analysis of the collected data.
 The general information (D1--D7) was analyzed using descriptive statistics to provide an overview of publication trends, author affiliations, and dissemination venues.
-The content-specific items (D8--D12) were analyzed qualitatively through thematic analysis, following the steps outlined by Braun and Clarke (2006):
+The content-specific items (D8–D12) were analyzed qualitatively through thematic analysis, following the well-established guidelines proposed by Braun and Clarke \cite{braun2006using}.
+This approach is widely adopted in software engineering and systematic literature reviews to systematically identify, analyze, and report recurring patterns within qualitative data \cite{braun2006using,kashif2025developers}.
+The analysis was conducted iteratively through the following steps:

-\begin{itemize} \item \textbf{Data Familiarization}: The authors carefully reviewed the extracted content to understand the patterns, strategies, and associated QAs. \item \textbf{Generating Initial Codes}: Initial codes were generated to identify key architectural challenges, solutions, and quality considerations in quantum software systems. \item \textbf{Searching for Themes}: Codes were organized into broader themes that captured recurring design concerns and strategic practices. \item \textbf{Reviewing Themes}: Themes were refined based on mutual discussions to ensure coherence and eliminate overlaps. \item \textbf{Defining and Naming Themes}: Themes were clearly defined and labeled to reflect the core architectural insights emerging from the primary studies. \item \textbf{Producing the Report}: The final set of themes served as the basis for presenting the findings related to quantum software architecture decision-making. \end{itemize}